almant12/light-validation/README.md

 - min(minValue, options): Ensures the integer is greater than or equal to minValue.
 - max(maxValue, options): Ensures the integer is less than or equal to maxValue.
+- nullable(): Allows the string to be null or an empty string, making it a valid input when set.
 - positive(error): Ensures the integer is greater than 0.
 - validate(value, options): Runs all applied rules on the integer and returns either the validated data if all rules pass, or an error if any rule fails.
 If you are not using a schema, you can pass the `fieldName` as an option to attach the fieldName to error message.